arungudelli/python.shiksha/content/en/tips/difference-str-and-repr.md

 ```

 As we can see the difference in both the outputs, one between quotes and one not.
-Thus we can say that the second method is the _official_ representation of the strings in python.
+Thus we can say that the second method is the _official_ representation of the strings in Python.

 According to the docs, the difference between formal and informal representation is that `__repr__` is by default used in string values that are argument to an _eval_ function while `__str__` would throw and error for the same.